avatar

 Charges Charges for channel and service, no cost of notifications Charges per SMS

-Part 2: Why Use Push Notifications?
+Part 2: Benefits of Push Notifications

 A push notification is a straightforward and easy way to communicate with the audience.
 If the people have installed the application, it appears as a notification banner.